Skip to Main Content

 Verify before you share!

-Fake News headlines are often designed to be misleading; they also often tap into existing ideologies, fears, and anxieties (especially related to the pandemic and politics).
-The following fact-checking resources can help investigate the context and creation of the source--and make your own decisions, including whether to share the post with others.
+Fake News headlines are often designed to be misleading; they also often tap into existing ideologies, fears, and anxieties.
+The following fact-checking resources can help you investigate the context and creation of the source--and make your own decisions, including whether to share the post with others.
 You can verify most items by a quick Snopes check and/or Google search.

 Or, develop your own list of trusted resources.
 The following are journalism awards that can point you to high-quality news sources: